Caioflandau/RedditClient/README.md

 # Reddit Client
 This app is a simple Reddit client that displays (up to) the top 50 posts from Reddit's `top` posts.
-The

 It serves as a demo of an MVVM architecture using Coroutines and Flow (more architecture details below)